Man Facing Southeast: Plot

-Rantés is visited by an attractive young lady, Beatriz (Inés Vernengo).
-Denis introduces himself to Beatriz and quickly becomes attracted to her.
-She tells Denis of Rantés' work among children in a slum, where they met while working for an evangelical mission, and his devotion to a young child with superior musical abilities; beyond that, she knows him as a "very good man" whom she is only casually acquainted with.
-Dr. Denis is charmed by the woman and asks Rantés about her.
-He responds that she is very special and "a Saint".
+Rantés is visited by a young woman, Beatriz, to whom Denis quickly becomes attracted to.
+She tells Denis of Rantés' work among children in a slum, where they met while working for an evangelical mission, and his devotion to a young child with superior musical abilities.
+Beyond that, she knows him as a "very good man" whom she is only casually acquainted with.
+Dr. Denis is charmed by the woman and asks Rantés about her, replying that she is very special.

 Beatriz invites them to an outdoor classical concert.
 During the concert, Rantés becomes entranced by the music as the orchestra plays Beethoven's Ninth Symphony.
 He persuades the conductor to let him take the baton for the symphony's iconic Ode to Joy.
 The audience is amused and excited by the situation while at the asylum, the patients get excited and agitated and parade in a state of joy, then go into the town where the concert is being held.
 The police are about to remove Rantés from the conducting podium when the conductor convinces them not to do so.
 Rantés finishes and is arrested.

-Confronted by the hospital's angry Director (David Edery), Dr. Denis is less concerned for his job than he is for his impetuous friend, whom the director orders closely monitored and strictly medicated.
-Affected by the medication, Rantés broods and becomes rebellious.
-Denis believes that he is disillusioned with humankind and may never recover.
+Confronted by the hospital's angry Director, Dr. Denis is less concerned for his job than he is for his impetuous friend, whom the director orders closely monitored and strictly medicated.
+Dr. Denis fears this could kill Rantés' unique personality and intellect, but the director is unsympathetic and states: "Instead of making the police blotter, next time Rantés goes out he will end up in the front page: LUNATIC ORDERS MILITARY ATTACK", to which Denis quickly and ironicly retorts (referring to the Malvinas/Falklands War): "That already happened, and I doubt Rantés had anything to do with it!".
+Shortly after Rantés, affected by the new medication, broods and becomes rebellious.
+Denis starts believing that Rantés is disillusioned with humankind and may never recover.

 Denis convinces Beatriz to meet at his home, where they have sex.
 Then she confides to the doctor that she is an alien projection, like Rantés, but assures him that she now feels emotion and can love him.
 Denis angrily throws her out of his home while accusing her of being a lunatic "like Rantés".

 After Rantés starts becoming catatonic, the Director decides to give him electroshock treatment without notifying Denis.
-Rantés doesn't endure anesthesia and dies from a heart attack.
-The rest of the patients don't believe he is dead, as they all hope that he has only gone back to his ship for some time.
+Rantés does not endure anesthesia and dies from a heart attack.
+The rest of the patients do not believe he is dead, as they all hope that he has only gone back to his ship for some time.
 From then on, the patients wait for Rantés to return and take them to his planet.
 At the same time Denis, filled with doubts and regrets about Rantés, waits for Beatriz, who is away indefinitely, to return to him.